 Goodpasture syndrome is the combination of glomerulonephritis with alveolar hemorrhage and anti-GBM antibodies.
-Goodpasture syndrome most often manifests as diffuse alveolar hemorrhage and glomerulonephritis together but can occasionally cause glomerulonephritis (10 to 20%) or pulmonary disease (10%) alone.
-Men are affected more often than women.
+Goodpasture syndrome most often manifests as diffuse alveolar hemorrhage Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is persistent or recurrent pulmonary hemorrhage that originates from the lung parenchyma (ie, the alveoli) as opposed to the airways.
+There are numerous causes, but... read more and glomerulonephritis Overview of Glomerular Disorders The hallmark of glomerular disorders is proteinuria, which is often in the nephrotic range (≥ 3 g/day).
+Glomerular disorders are classified based on urine changes as those that manifest predominantly... read more together but can occasionally cause glomerulonephritis (10 to 20%) or pulmonary disease (10%) alone.

 Signs vary over time and range from clear lungs on auscultation to crackles and rhonchi.
 Some patients have peripheral edema due to renal failure and pallor due to anemia.

-Treatment is daily or every-other-day plasma exchange for 2 to 3 wk using 4-L exchanges to remove anti-GBM antibodies, combined with a corticosteroid (usually methylprednisolone 1 g IV over 20 min once/day or every other day for 3 doses followed by prednisone (1 mg/kg po once/day for 3 wk, then titrated down to 20 mg po once/day for 6 to 12 mo) and cyclophosphamide (2 mg/kg po or IV once/day for 6 to 12 mo) to prevent formation of new antibodies.
+Treatment is daily or every-other-day plasma exchange Plasma exchange Apheresis refers to the process of separating the cellular and soluble components of blood using a machine.
+Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more for 2 to 3 weeks using 4-L exchanges to remove anti-GBM antibodies, combined with corticosteroids (usually methylprednisolone 1 g IV over 20 minutes once a day or every other day for 3 doses followed by prednisone (1 mg/kg orally once a day for 3 weeks, then titrated down to 20 mg orally once a day for 6 to 12 months) and cyclophosphamide (2 mg/kg orally or IV once a day for 6 to 12 months) to prevent formation of new antibodies.
 Therapy can be tapered when pulmonary and renal function stop improving.

 Patients with Goodpasture syndrome may have both pulmonary hemorrhage and glomerulonephritis or either one separately.